jeralxndr/A3CrudAPP/README.md

 Assignment 3 Web and Script

-A CRUD application for a modelling website where clients can fill out an applicaton
+A CRUD application for a modelling website where clients can fill out an applicaton.